uqlibrary/technology-training/Git/git.md

 git add mars.txt
 ```
 You may get a note saying `warning: LF will be replaced by CRLF in mars.txt.`
-You can ignore this.
+This is highlighting the difference in the way that Linux systems and Windows systems handle carriage returns.
+And this *can* be recorded as a change when you go between operating systems, but only if you change those lines, and there is now a lot more cross compatibility, so you can actually just safely ignore this.

-... and use `git status` again to see what happenned:
+Now we can use `git status` again to see what happenned:

 ```
 git status